 - and collective field assignment.

-The minimum mark for the written exam is 5.5.
+The minimum mark for the written exam and for both assignments is 5.5.

 To be announced.

 |Restricted Optional for:||MCH||Communication, Health and Life Sciences||MSc||A: Spec.
 A - Communication and Innovation||4WD|